top of page

 Power & Light

 Electricity on site is limited.
-As we don't want to have a "Strommangellage" at URGH (aka unplanned power outages, aka end-of-party), we request that you use gas- and wood-based heating and cooking systems (or the available kitchen) - no electricity for heating or cooking.
+As we don't want to have a "Strommangellage" at BTMFFFF (aka unplanned power outages, aka end-of-party), we request that you use gas- and wood-based heating and cooking systems (or the available kitchen) - no electricity for heating or cooking.

-Workshops (URGH-shops?)
+Workshops

 Legal Disclaimer